NCAS-CMS/cf-python/docs/source/tutorial.rst

      [276.4 264.2 -- 266.1 -- -- -- 273.4 269.7]]]

-This is particularly useful when the field construct does not have sufficient metadata to unambiguously identiy its domain axes:
+This is particularly useful when the field construct does not have sufficient metadata to unambiguously identify its domain axes:

 .. code-block:: python
    :caption: *Mask all points from "v", using the data objects and